nremey/HA-menstrual-gauge-v2/README.md

 # How to setup:  Sorry, so many steps because of 2 parts: A) Integration + B) custom cards;
 - Open HACS, add Custom repositories: git: /nremey/HA-menstrual-gauge-v2
-- add in integration and services new integration, search for menstruation gauge
+- add in 'integration and services' new integration, search for "menstruation gauge"
 - add user/friendly name and icon.
     -may add more users if more bleeding persons are in the household.

-- Add the customcards under `Settings -> Devices & Services` (...)-Menu "Add ressouces
+- Add the customcards under `Settings -> Devices & Services` (...)-Menu "Add ressouces":
     - `/menstruation_gauge/menstruation-gauge-card.js`
     - `/menstruation_gauge/menstruation-cycle-heatmap-card.js`
     - each of Type: `JavaScript module`
     - //mental note: it is correct: ignore of www subfolder within actual folder structure

 - restart HA and clear the cache
-- ready to add the custom card per user: with the menstruation-gauge
+- ready to add the custom card per user: with the menstruation-gauge-card

+- for daily recalculation of the remaining days, the user has to manually create an automation in Home Assistant that calls the service `menstruation_gauge.refresh_cycle_model` (example YAML is provided in `examples/`)

 <img width="1016" height="431" alt="grafik" src="https://github.com/user-attachments/assets/6c516de7-4b1e-4c1c-aa3d-2e9d753a8987" />